-No. Proposed Resolution Policies 5 Allotment and issuance of new shares or other financial instruments Generally, PNB to vote FOR an issuance resolution if: i.
-PNB is satisfied that the manner of issuance and the utilisation of the proceeds are in the best interest of the company and shareholders, after taking into account the potential investment returns, effects on capital structure, ESG Considerations and other relevant factors. ii.
+No. Proposed Resolution Policies 4 Allotment and issuance of new shares or other financial instruments Generally, PNB to vote FOR an issuance resolution if: PNB is satisfied that the manner of issuance and the utilisation of the proceeds are in the best interest of the company and shareholders, after taking into account the potential investment returns, effects on capital structure, ESG Considerations and other relevant factors. ii.
 The issuance resolution arises due to regulatory requirements, such as the capital requirements as imposed by Bank Negara Malaysia on financial institutions or that by the Securities Commission Malaysia's Guidelines on Real Estate Investment Trusts or any other instance of highly regulated industries. iii.
 The issuance of free financial instruments to existing shareholder such as Bonus issues, provided that the issuance is not detrimental towards the financial position of the Company and in the best interest of all shareholders.
 PNB may vote AGAINST an issuance resolution if: i.
 The company is unable to provide sufficient disclosures on the manner of issuance and planned utilisation of the proceeds of the share issuance.
 Based on this, PNB will generally vote against the resolution under Section 75 and 76 of Companies Act, 2016, which gives the authority for company to issue up to 10% stake in the company, at the AGM. ii.
 The utilization of proceeds from the proposed issuance has the potential to adversely impact climate, biodiversity and labour rights. iii.
 The proposed issuance is potentially detrimental to the company and not in the best interests of shareholders. iv.
 The proposed issuance includes a waiver of pre-emptive rights with no rationale and specific purpose disclosed.

-No. Proposed Resolution Policies 6 Share repurchase / buy-back by companies PNB to vote FOR if the Company fulfils all of the following criteria: i.
-The Company is profitable. ii.
-The Company has a strong balance sheet. iii.
-The Company has a good cash flow position. iv.
-The Company has a good dividend payment record. v.
-The maximum number of ordinary shares purchased does not exceed 10% of the total issues and paid-up share capital of the Company. vi.
-The maximum funds allocated do not exceed the Company's total retained profits and/or share premium account.
+No. Proposed Resolution Policies 5 Share repurchase / buy-back by companies PNB to vote FOR if the company fulfils all of the following criteria: i.
+Company is profitable. ii.
+Company has a strong balance sheet. iii.
+Company has a good cash flow position. iv.
+Company has a good dividend payment record. v.
+The maximum number of ordinary shares purchased does not exceed 10% of the total issues and paid-up share capital of the company. vi.
+The maximum funds allocated do not exceed the company's total retained profits and/or share premium account.
 Accordingly, PNB will vote in favour of standard share buy-back clause in accordance with Section 112 of the Companies Act 2016.
 PNB may vote AGAINST the mandate for a company to purchase its own shares if: i.
 The above criteria are not met. ii.
-The share repurchase is not in the best interest of the Company or its shareholders.
-As an example, the funds could instead be allocated to capital expenditure or dividends.
+There is clear evidence available of past abuse of the authority to repurchase shares.